 Amplified Voices: A Conversation and Action Series

 About: Amplified Voices is a graduate student-led initiative in the Department of Psychology at Arizona State University, designed to provide a platform that honors and celebrates BIPOC scholars.
-Diversity speaker series traditionally reach the short-term goal of providing representation for scholars of color, However, this brief exposure fails to address the deeper political alienation students of color often experience within academia.
+Inclusive excellence speaker series traditionally reach the short-term goal of providing representation for scholars of color.
+However, this brief exposure fails to address the deeper political alienation students of color often experience within academia.
 The Amplified Voices series attempts to address this void by extending beyond mere representation to building community by bookending every guest presentation with opportunities for community preparation and practice.
 ASU Psychology community members will be provided with speaker-curated resources as a primer for the presentations.
 To facilitate post-event practice, each presentation will include calls-to-action (CTAs) to activate change.
 These CTAs will be ongoing calls aimed at addressing areas of growth, particularly as they relate to race relations and other intersectional social justice issues.

 Upcoming Events